'Now it’s in the hands of the citizens:': Casino question officially on November ballot

 Added Vogler: “The main thing that I’ve wanted to do this whole time was put it in front of the people and let them make the ultimate decision.”

-Danville leaders announced in mid-May that they picked Caesar's Entertainment as the company to complete the casino project, if approved by the voters, at the former Dan River Inc. Schoolfield site.
+Danville leaders announced in mid-May they picked Caesar’s Entertainment to complete the project, if approved by the voters, at the former Dan River Inc. Schoolfield site.
 The company would invest $400 million and create 1,300 jobs with average annual pay between $35,000 and $47,000.
-The company hopes to build a facility with 500 hotel rooms, a 35,000-square-foot conference center, a 2,500-seat live entertainment venue, restaurants and bars, 2,000 slot machines, 75 table games, 16 poker tables and a sportsbook to wager on various sports competitions.
+The company hopes to build a facility with 500 hotel rooms, a 35,000-square-foot conference center, a 2,500-seat live entertainment venue, restaurants and bars, 2,000 slot machines, 75 table games, 16 poker tables and a sportsbook to wager on sports competitions.

 “We had several casino companies compete for the right to be named Danville’s preferred casino gaming operator and, because of that, we are confident that the resulting casino resort will be the highest quality and will provide excellent employment options for our community,” Larking said.